Code-of-Duty-Devops/Learning-Project/README.md

-# Learning-Project
+# Learning-Project Read Me file
 Nothing serious, it is just a learning task.
+And I'm learning github